 Flutist & Teacher

-As a concerto soloist, Christina played with The Salt Lake Symphony in March 2014, the College of Southern Nevada Symphony Orchestra in May 2005, with the University of Nevada, Las Vegas Symphony Orchestra in 1998, 1999, and 2001 as a winner of the James K. Huntzinger Concerto Competition, performing the Ibert Concerto, and with the Viewmont High School Orchestra in 1996 and 1998.
+As a concerto soloist, she has appeared with Sinfonia Salt Lake, The Salt Lake Symphony, Sirocco Flutes of Las Vegas, The College of Southern Nevada Symphony Orchestra, three concerti with the University of Nevada, Las Vegas Symphony Orchestra, two concerti with The Viewmont High Orchestra, and as The Winning Soloist of the James K. Huntzinger Concerto Competition, performing the Ibert Concerto.

 CLICK HERE TO